 Border Hotel at Kirk Yetholm.
 The Inn has been here since 1750, and marks the end of the Pennine Way.
 A great place to end your walk with some great beer and food.

-The Great British Walks is happy to arrange taxis, supply local bus timetables, and assist with travel arrangements to and from the walk start / finish points.
+The Great British Walks are happy to arrange taxis, supply local bus timetables and to assist with travel arrangements to and from the walk start / finish points.

 The nearest international airports are Manchester and Leeds for the start of the walk, with Edinburgh the closest to the end of the walk.